Louisiana vs. South Alabama NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Louisiana and its opponents have scored at least 51.5 points just two times this season.
+- Louisiana and its opponents have combined for 53 points only two times this season.

-- South Alabama and its opponents have not yet combined to score more than 51.5 points in a game this season.
+- South Alabama's games have yet to go over 53 points this season.

-- These two squads combine to allow 39.7 points per game, 11.8 fewer than this contest's over/under.
+- These two squads combine to surrender 39.7 points per game, 13.3 fewer than this contest's over/under.

 Louisiana Stats and Trends

-- This season, the Ragin' Cajuns have just one ATS win in three games as a favorite of 12.5 points or more.
+- The Ragin' Cajuns have been favored by 12.5 points or more three times this season and covered the spread in one of them.

-- Louisiana's games this year have gone over the total in one out of four opportunities (25%).
+- Louisiana's games this year have eclipsed the over/under one time in four opportunities (25%).

-- When Louisiana records more than 15.7 points, it is 1-3 against the spread and 3-1 overall.
+- Louisiana is 1-3 against the spread and 3-1 overall this season when the team records more than 15.7 points.

-- Louisiana is 1-3 against the spread and 3-1 overall when the team piles up over 290.7 yards.
+- In games that Louisiana amasses more than 290.7 yards, the team is 1-3 against the spread and 3-1 overall.

-- The Ragin' Cajuns have turned the ball over three times this season, four fewer than the Jaguars have forced (7).
+- This year, the Ragin' Cajuns have three turnovers, four fewer than the Jaguars have takeaways (7).

 - Find the latest spread and moneyline odds for Louisiana at SISportsbook.